Rettend/pinia-generic/docs/guide/generic-stores.md

 That's it!

-The generic store can also be split up.
-See an example here: [Generic Examples](/examples/generic).
+Every store - including the generic store - can be split up into state, getters and actions to be defined in separate files (and potentially reused as modules).
+See the [Examples](/examples/basic) for a comparison.